 “Over the years, I’ve worked across every rung of the content ladder.
-The shape of our content services has been directly influenced by those experiences, enabling us to service our clients’ content requirements consistently, repeatedly, and in a way that drives tangible business results.” — Thomas Brown, Head of Content, BabelQuest
+The shape of our content services has been directly influenced by those experiences, enabling us to service our clients’ content requirements consistently, repeatedly, and in a way that drives tangible business results.” — Thomas Brown, Principal Copywriter, BabelQuest

 Our content creation process has been tested time and time again, leading to a sleek, efficient approach defined by client interviews, the number of revisions permitted, expected response times, internal reviews, and a framework that enables, not inhibits, our writers.

 “When work does reach our clients, it’s filled with much more than just draft copy.
 You’ll find everything you need in there to help distribute and promote that piece when it’s live.”

 And because content should never be created in isolation, all of this is underpinned by a personalised content strategy and calendar unique to your goals.
 It’s always our preference to create content that aligns with all your customer-facing functions, so you’re getting as much value as possible — and seeing the biggest return — from every piece you publish.

 Running behind the scenes, our clients’ HubSpot instances gives us full visibility over content marketing ROI in the form of attribution, enabling us to see exactly how each piece of content has influenced a sale.

 Yes, creating content is hard.
 But if you’re able to adopt even a few of the tips recommended above, it will get easier.
 Your subject matter experts will find themselves with more time on their hands.
 And you?
 You can get on with proving the return of your marketing strategies, safe in the knowledge that the next draft to land on your desk is front-page worthy.